AdriLau17/ZymographyCode/README.md

 	2- Background.R - Function for background analysis

-	2- UmB.R  - Functions to obtain the Umbral value "Um" and the "B" value
+	2- UmB.R  - Functions to obtain the threshold value "Um" and the "B" value

 	3- BasicFunctions - Functions used to perform the steps of the proposed methodology